 We’ve found the best website to book a good value shore excursion is: Viator.com.
 They offer extremely competitive prices and tend to have the largest inventory of excursions available in all of the popular cruise ports.
 This makes booking an independent shore excursion so easy.
 You can quickly browse through and reserve a variety of day tours, which pick you up right from the ship.
 We’ve found that many of the shore excursions offered on Viator are the same or similar to those offered through the cruise line directly.
 Yet Viator often has them at a fraction of the cost!

 We love booking shore excursions through Viator because they have a low price guarantee.
 This protects you from getting into the port and finding the same excursion at a lower price.
-Yet further appreciate that Viator has 24-hour live phone support and their tours are usually refundable if canceled at least seven days out (for those who may be indecisive like us).
-But best of all, Viator has tours specifically for cruise passengers with dates & times that aline with your cruise ships’ itinerary.
+Yet we further appreciate that Viator has 24-hour live phone support and their tours are usually refundable if canceled at least seven days out (for those who may be indecisive like us).
+But best of all, Viator has tours specifically for cruise passengers with dates & times that align with your cruise ships’ itinerary.

 These Viator shore excursions also include what they call a “Worry-free Shore Excursion” policy, which will ensure your timely return to the port for each activity.
 In the extremely rare instance (if ever) that some freak occurrence causes you to miss the ship, Viator will actually arrange and pay for transportation to the next port-of-call.
-Also if your ship happens to get delayed arriving to a port making it impossible to attend an excursion you booked, then your money will be refunded in full.
-All of these assurances gives us complete confidence in booking with Viator, which we have for so many shore excursions during our cruises.
+Also if your ship happens to get delayed arriving to a port making it impossible to attend an excursion you booked, then your money will be automatically refunded in full.
+All of these assurances gives us complete confidence in booking with Viator, which we have so for many shore excursions during cruises.
 Viator’s low-priced excursions have probably saved us hundreds (thousands?) of dollars over the past few years of cruising.

-38) Why It’s Worth Actually Attending Port Lectures
+38) Why It’s Worth Actually Attending Port Lectures on a Cruise